Renovation Regrets: Furnishing and Finishes

 Nice things look nice (duh)… until you forget to look after them.
 High-maintenance materials take work to keep them looking great.
 Things like high-gloss surfaces, tiny tiles, white cabinets, wood, and leather.
 Go with the easy-to-clean to avoid going insane later on.

-Day AND night curtains
+Day AND Night Curtains

 Sunlight.
 Some light.
 Or no light.
 Having both day and night curtains is the way to go if you like options for natural light.
 However, there is a little compromise – space, and a big compromise – double the maintenance work keeping them clean.
 For a home where space is a premium, decide what you really need instead of forcing it.